fxamacker/cbor/README.md

 CTAP2 Canonical CBOR encoding is used by [CTAP](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html) and [WebAuthn](https://www.w3.org/TR/webauthn/) in [FIDO2](https://fidoalliance.org/fido2/) framework.

 All three encoding modes in this library use smallest form of CBOR integer that preserves data.
-A new encoding mode will be added to do the same for floating point numbers in [milestone v2.0](https://github.com/fxamacker/cbor/milestone/3).
+New encoding mode(s) will be added to do the same for floating point numbers in [milestone v2.0](https://github.com/fxamacker/cbor/milestone/3).

+Decoder checks for all required well-formedness errors described in the latest RFC 7049bis, including all "subkinds" of syntax errors and too little data.

+After well-formedness is verified, basic validity errors are handled as follows:

+- Invalid UTF-8 string: Decoder always checks and returns invalid UTF-8 string error.
+- Duplicate keys in a map: By default, decoder decodes to a map with duplicate keys by overwriting previous value with the same key.
+Options to handle duplicate map keys in different ways may be added as a feature.

+When decoding well-formed CBOR arrays and maps, decoder saves the first error it encounters and continues with the next item.
+Options to handle this differently may be added in the future.

 ## Limitations
 CBOR tags (type 6) is being added in the next release ([milestone v2.0](https://github.com/fxamacker/cbor/milestone/3)) and is coming soon.

 Current limitations:

-* CBOR tags (type 6) are ignored.
-Decoder simply decodes tagged data after ignoring the tags.
+* CBOR tag numbers are ignored.
+Decoder simply decodes tag content.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 Use CBOR `Null` (0xf6) to round-trip with Go's `nil`.
+* Duplicate map keys are not checked during decoding.
+Option to handle duplicate map keys in different ways may be added as a feature.
+* Nested levels for CBOR arrays, maps, and tags are limited to 32 to prevent exploits.
+If you need a larger limit, please open an issue describing your data format and this limit will be reconsidered.

 Like Go's `encoding/json`, data validation checks the entire message to prevent partially filled (corrupted) data.
 This library also prevents crashes and resource exhaustion attacks from malicious CBOR data.
 Use Go's `io.LimitReader` when decoding very large data to limit size.